BACK TO ALL CASE Studies

 The Execution

-BFCM performance wasn’t a spike—it was the result of smart timing and sustained campaign pressure.
+BFCM performance wasn’t a spike.
+It was the result of smart timing and sustained campaign pressure.

 Labor Day Momentum: On Glass leveraged Labor Day weekend as a launchpad for Q4—scaling spend, capturing leads, and driving early-season conversions that fed retargeting and email pools.